 What are visual perceptual skills?

-Visual closure.
 Visual closure is the ability to fill in the missing details into an incomplete shape.
-This requires abstract problem solving.
-A good example of this is working on puzzles; being able to put a picture together in your mind and to piece it together correctly.
+This requires abstract problem-solving.
+A good example of this is working on puzzles; being able to put a picture together in your mind and piece it together correctly.
 This also will cause a problem with writing and spelling.
 With spelling, a child with visual closure deficits won't know the ends of the word or the middle of the word.
 For writing, a child with visual closure deficits will not be able to know if a word is complete.

 Some examples of activities to encourage visual perceptual include: